 A Hathersage institution, Outside shop and cafe has all the gear and equipment you might want for your adventures, and is a great place to browse for art with a coffee in the famous upstairs cafe. www.outside.co.uk

-Hopefully you won’t need them – but we are grateful to Compeed for supporting the Peak District Challenge with blister plasters – just in case! www.compeed.co.uk
+We’re grateful to Compeed for providing Blister Plasters for use at the event.
+Hopefully you didn’t need them – but we are grateful to Compeed for supporting the Peak District Challenge with blister plasters – just in case! www.compeed.co.uk

-We’re delighted to be offering Tenzing energy drink at Castleton and Baslow checkpoints.
+We’re delighted to be offering Tenzing energy drink at checkpoints.
 Tenzing have superb ethical credentials, from their carbon-negative business, to their rainforest-alliance certified ingredients, to their tree-planting programme.
 Visit teamtenzing.com

 And you?
 We’d like to hear from new Event Partners for 2024 and onwards.
 Please get in touch